ocaml/ocaml.org/data/cookbook/encoding/encoding/00-camomile.md

         (libraries camomile))
 ---

 - **Understanding `camomile`:** The `camomile` package provides many operations which deal with string encodings.
 More than 500 encodings are supported.
-It provides different modules which deal with string encoding/decoding.
-Some other functions are provided to extract single characters from an encoded string (UTF8 chars can use a variable numbers of bytes which is not well supported by the `StdLib`), to identify characters classes or perform some uppercase/lowercase transformation)
+It provides different modules that deal with string encoding/decoding.
+Some other functions are provided to extract single characters from an encoded string (UTF8 chars can use a variable number of bytes, which is not well supported by the `StdLib`), to identify characters classes, or to perform some uppercase/lowercase transformation)
-- **Alternatives:** `coin` is an alternative which support Unicode to/from KOI8-U/R (Ukranian/Russian encoding). `rosetta`, `text`, `ucorelib`, `uutf` are also Unicode converters. `uuuu`is limited to Unicode from/to ISO-8859-* charsets. `unidecode` converts unicode to plain ASCII. `yuscii` is dedicated to UTF-7.
+- **Alternatives:** `coin` is an alternative that supports Unicode to/from KOI8-U/R (Ukranian/Russian encoding). `rosetta`, `text`, `ucorelib`, ` and `uutf` are also Unicode converters. `uuuu` is limited to Unicode from/to ISO-8859-* charsets. `unidecode` converts unicode to plain ASCII. `yuscii` is dedicated to UTF-7.